 “When I was 10-4 down I was missing everything, and had nothing left.
 I said, 'pull something together'.
 If you lose, you want to at least go down fighting.
 To have three world titles is unbelievable and to be one of only four players to defend it is something I could only dream of."

-Champions after-dinner speakers has a whole host of former snooker world champions who can provide their expert insight into the latest issues surrounding the sport as well as reliving highlights from their own careers.
+Champions Speakers has a whole host of former snooker world champions who can provide their expert insight into the latest issues surrounding the sport as well as reliving highlights from their own careers.
 For booking information on any of our speakers call us on 0207 1010 553 or complete our online form.